 - 1.1 Pastoral Counselors and Spiritual Directors shall not step beyond their competence in counseling situations and shall refer clients to other professionals when appropriate. - 1.2 Pastoral Counselors and Spiritual Directors should carefully consider the possible consequences before entering into a counseling relationship with someone with whom they have a pre-existing relationship (i.e., employee, professional colleague, friend, or other pre-existing relationship).
 [See Section 7.2.2] - 1.3 Pastoral Counselors and Spiritual Directors should not audiotape or videotape sessions. - 1.4 Pastoral Counselors and Spiritual Directors must never engage in sexual intimacies with the persons they counsel.
 This includes consensual and nonconsensual contact, forced physical contact, and inappropriate sexual comments. - 1.5 Pastoral Counselors and Spiritual Directors shall not engage in sexual intimacies with individuals who are close to the client-such as relatives or friends of the client-when there is a risk of exploitation or potential harm to the client.
-Pastoral Counselors and Spiritual Directors should presume that the potential for exploitation or harm exists in such intimate relationships. - 1.6 Pastoral Counselors and Spiritual Directors assume the full burden of responsibility for establishing and maintaining clear, appropriate boundaries in all counseling and counseling-related relationships.
+Pastoral Counselors and Spiritual Directors should presume that the potential for exploitation or harm exists in such intimate relationships. - 1.6 Pastoral Counselors and Spiritual Directors assume the full burden of responsibility for establishing and maintaining clear, appropriate boundaries in all counseling and counseling-related relationships. - 1.7 Physical contact of any kind (i.e., touching, hugging, holding) between Pastoral Counselors or Spiritual Directors and the persons they counsel can be misconstrued and should be avoided. - 1.8 Sessions should be conducted in appropriate settings at appropriate times. - 1.8.1 No sessions should be conducted in private living guarters. - 1.8.2 Sessions should not be held at places or times that would tend to cause confusion about the nature of the relationship for the person being counseled. - 1.9 Pastoral Counselors and Spiritual Directors shall maintain a log of the times and places of sessions with each person being counseled.

-&lt;sup>1 Pastoral Counselors and Spiritual Directors: Clergy, staff, and volunteers who provide pastoral, spiritual, and/or therapeutic counseling services to individuals, families, or other groups.
+3 Pastoral Counselors and Spiritual Directors: Clergy, staff, and volunteers who provide pastoral, spiritual, and/or therapeutic counseling services to individuals, families, or other groups.